 “I called Tommy and he said, ‘Sure, come on down, we’ll put you to work,’” Gerard recalled of the conversation with Kiawah’s then-director of golf.
 “He was a true Southern gentleman, and you got that sense from him on the phone.
 The way he treated me—that never changed.”

 It didn’t hurt that Gerard’s hometown minister knew a church colleague in Charleston, who provided him with a place to stay in exchange for golf lessons.
-Thus began six months of transporting golf bags between Turtle Point and Marsh Point and duty in the pro shops—six months that turned into a lifetime.
+Thus began six months of transporting golf bags between Turtle Point and Oak Point and duty in the pro shops—six months that turned into a lifetime.

 Today, Kiawah Island Resort is home to five courses, including the famed Ocean Course, host of the 1991 Ryder Cup, 2007 Senior PGA Championship, 2012 PGA Championship and, in 2021, will be the site of the PGA’s return visit.
 And Gerard has been around for all that history, overseeing a must-play destination for golfing tourists worldwide on a daily basis, as well as working on some of the biggest competitions in the sport.